-For the most part the band was on hiatus over the years that followed with the only news of note being with Kyle Thomas (ex-Exhorder/ex-Floodgate) temporarily on vocals, while Wagner participated in the one-off Lid project with Danny Cavanagh (of Anthema; guitar) to release In The Mushroom (1997).
-In 2001 the act was officially revived, however, with Chuck Robinson taking over the vocal slot and by 2003 they were ready to produce a new album.
+For the most part the band was on hiatus (but not officially disbanded) over the years that followed with the news of note being Kyle Thomas (ex-Exhorder/ex-Floodgate) taking over on bass.
+Wagner left to participate in the one-off Lid project with Danny Cavanagh (of Anthema; guitar) to release In The Mushroom (1997), he returned but then left again by 2008.

 In 2007 the act returned revived to release Simple Mind Condition.

 Kory Clarke took over on in 2008, but in February 2012, left with Kyle Thomas returning to take his place.

 February, 2012 saw original members Eric Wagner (vocals) and Jeff Olson (drums) join forces with the longtime bassist Ron Holzner to form a new heavy doom metal act The Skull.